 If you would like to cut the grass more often than we can, this is okay provided it can be carried out safely.

-If you do see a build up of litter please report this to the district council so that this can be cleared before the grass cutting commences.
+If you do see a build up of litter please report this to the district council so that this can be cleared before the grass cutting starts.

 Bulbs and wildflowers

-If you would like to plant bulbs such as daffodils and crocus in verges, please contact us beforehand.
+If you would like to plant bulbs such as daffodils and crocus in verges, please use our online fault reporting tool to tell us the location beforehand.
 By telling us, we can try and make sure the verges are not cut until after the flowering period.